Harvey Weinstein’s Accusers Will Be Allowed To Confront Him In Court

 — Variety (@Variety) May 28, 2018

-Incidentally, Brafman represented Strauss-Kahn just as he’s representing Harvey Weinstein, and Joan Illuzzi is the same prosecutor on both cases, as well.
+Incidentally, Brafman represented Strauss-Kahn just as he’s representing Harvey Weinstein, and Joan Illuzzi is the same prosecutor on both cases as well.